larsensolutions/arduino/README.md

 ![Circuit diagram](LedFlasher/ledflasher.png?raw=true "Sketch")

+### [WebSocket](https://github.com/larsensolutions/arduino/tree/master/WebSocket) Using Websocket data to control LED status
+Using a 74HC595 shift registers to drive LED status using data received from Websocket connection.

 ## Non generic sketches
 Very personalized and in progress stuff, and thus doesn't provide any value for other people.